 Now that your rose is over 4 years of age, you can continue to prune your shrub just as you did when it was a matured rose.
 This way your roses will be rejuvenated and avoid aging and getting unwieldy so they return looking more bright and beautiful every year!

-Pruning climbing roses is a little different due to their position and structure, however our horticulturalist’s hack guaranteed to make it a carefree task.
+Pruning climbing roses is a little different due to their position and structure, however our horticulturalist’s hacks guarantee to make it a carefree task.

 And finally before you finish, you will see a few new and healthy stems that will reward you by being tied in.
 We use twine or Soft-tie for tying-in these stems to the support system/framework as its extremely beneficial for the growth of the plant to be well supported without becoming damaged in the process.
 This handy little technique will ensure that your climbers produce a large sum of healthy blooms when the season arrives.

-For the final flourish if you’re looking to give your roses the ultimate treatment, mulch with a well-rotted manure and give the garden love.
+For the final flourish, if you’re looking to give your roses the ultimate treatment, mulch with a well-rotted manure and give your garden an extra dose of TLC.

-Feeling like a fresh Roseologist (yes it’s a thing) after your studious pruning, place all roses cuttings and foliage in your recycling bin (not the compost area) as this will ensure any unwanted spores that can cause disease, are removed.
-And also give those trusty secateurs a good clean and oil.
+Once you’ve finished making your final cuts, place all rose cuttings and foliage in your recycling bin (not the compost area) as this will ensure any unwanted spores that can cause disease, are removed.
+Also make sure to give those trusty secateurs a good clean and oil too!

-Bare-root roses produce truly beautiful blooms, so we want to show you how to plant them correctly so that they continue to flourish every season.
+Bare root roses produce truly beautiful blooms, so we want to show you how to plant them correctly so that they continue to flourish superbly every season.
 As long as the ground isn’t frozen over or flooded, the best time to plant a bare root rose is between November-April (so let’s get planting!).

 What you will need: